Arkansas Adoption Home Study

 An Arkansas certified Home Study Provider is required to visit with you in your home to assess and hopefully qualify you and your home for adoption.
 During these visits, they are looking at the physical state of your home to ensure it is a safe and appropriate environment.
 A clean and safe environment is the goal, as well as making sure your home meets Arkansas state housing codes such as smoke detectors, safety railings, fences around pools, etc.

 Home Visits provide an opportunity to meet with each person currently living in the home to evaluate how well a new child might be received and accepted into the household.
-These interviews tend to be in depth, looking to learn more about your background, hobbies, interests, and upbringing.
+These interviews tend to be in-depth, looking to learn more about your background, hobbies, interests, and upbringing.
 You will be requested for personal references that will be contacted and possibly interviewed as well.

 Arkansas requires that a criminal background investigation be performed.
-If there is a past history, it does not necessarily disqualify you.
+If there is past history, it does not necessarily disqualify you.
 Additional documentation and statements might be able to suffice any necessary requirements.

 Arkansas requires financial information and background.
 The primary focus is your financial security and stability.
-Tax returns, financial statements, pay stubs and income verifications are typically requested.
+Tax returns, financial statements, pay stubs, and income verifications are typically requested.

 Current medical histories – physical and mental are required.
 Typically a medical statement from the family doctor needs to be provided for potential adoptees.

-As part of the Home Study process in Arkansas, you are required to submit to Arkansas Child Maltreatment Central Registry.
+As part of the Home Study process in Arkansas, you are required to submit to the Arkansas Child Maltreatment Central Registry.

 More about the Arkansas Adoption Process